pkcarbonmint/template-jsf/README.md

 - **Runtime Demo**: See how forms behave in real-time - `/runtime-demo.html`
 - **Conditional Logic Demo**: Test conditional validation features - `/conditional-demo.html`
 - **Template Playground**: Experiment with template generation - `/template-playground.html`

+## Performance Optimization

+For large-scale projects with hundreds of schemas, this project includes significant performance optimizations:

+- **Parallel Processing**: Generate templates using multiple worker threads
+- **Direct Module Usage**: Workers use compiled modules directly rather than shell commands
+- **Schema Caching**: Parsed schemas are cached to avoid redundant processing
+- **Batch Processing**: Schemas are processed in configurable batches for optimal performance

+For detailed information about these optimizations and benchmark results, see [OPTIMIZATION.md](./OPTIMIZATION.md).

 ## Development